 Bleaches Work Through Oxidation or Reduction

 As whiteners, bleaches break down chromophores, which are groups of atoms that absorb some wavelengths of light and reflect others.
 Those reflected wavelengths are the colors we see in pigments.
-Bleach breaks down these compounds through oxidation, a chemical reaction that involves taking away electrons.
-These processes can also kill germs by breaking down cell proteins and destroying internal cellular structures.
+Bleach breaks down these compounds through oxidation, a chemical reaction that involves taking away electrons from neighboring molecules.
+These processes also kill germs by breaking down cell proteins and destroying internal cellular structures.

 Other Bleaches Without Chlorine